julienshim/Reference-Stripper/README.md

 # Reference Stripper

-Reference Stripper is a tool that remove links and special symbols from Wikipedia Text and assists in manipulating text.
+Reference Stripper is a tool that remove links and special symbols from Wikipedia text and assists in manipulating text.

 ## Demo